flibustier/e-coin/README.md

 #### What is E-Coin?

-E-Coin is a centralised and corporate digital assets for your E-Corp employees.
+E-Coin is a digital asset for your E-Corp employees.

-#### Centralised?
-What about blockchain?
+#### What about blockchain?

 E-Coin use blockchain as a storage for storing assets and transactions.